Ride through northern Iceland’s most interesting and dramatic landscapes

 You'll have one last breakfast to share stories at before saying goodbye to your friends and guides.
 Then you'll be taken back to the airport at Akureyri for your flight south, followed by a bus from the domestic to the international airport.
 Then you’ll be back home before you know it!

 Download a PDF of the itinerary of The Fascinating North Tour

-The price includes round trip airfare, with US taxes and fuel surcharge, from NYC, Boston, and Washington Dulles International Airport (ask for prices from Denver, Minneapolis, Anchorage, Seattle, and Toronto,).
-The flights to and from northern Iceland are included with most transfers as are accommodations in guest and farm houses with shared baths, all meals, as well as rain gear and safety helmets.
+The price includes round trip airfare, with US taxes and fuel surcharge, from NYC, Boston, and Washington Dulles International Airport (ask for prices from Denver, Minneapolis, Anchorage, Seattle, and Toronto and other Icelandair gateways,) The flights to and from northern Iceland are included with most transfers as are accommodations in guest and farm houses with shared baths, all meals, as well as rain gear and safety helmets.
 You’ll need to bring a sleeping bag or make prior arrangements .to borrow one.

 *NOT included are travel insurance, breakfast and lunch on arrival day, lunch and dinner on departure day, and any additional travel you choose while in Iceland.

 Accommodations on this Fascinating Northern Iceland tour are traditionally Icelandic.
 You’ll need to bring a sleeping bag and towels, soap and shampoo.
 Mattresses are provided.
 The farmhouses, mountain huts and cabins where you‘ll sleep are all warm and clean.
 Typically there are several beds per room, and in huts there may be one big room.
 Most will have shared bathroom facilities.
 Meals will be family style with lots of typical Icelandic cuisine which features fish, dairy products, lamb, and potatoes.
 Vegetarians can be accommodated with advance notice.
 We’ll send you a gear list that provides tips for packing, as well as info on converting money and electricity, weather advice (no guarantees, though) and other useful stuff.